Unidx1/Merge-Tactics-Discord-Bot/README.md

 Commands:
 /mt-lookup (tag)
-tag - The tage of a player in Clash Royale/Merge Tactics found in the profile, include the hashtag
+tag - The tag of a player in Clash Royale/Merge Tactics found in the profile, include the hashtag
 Responds with the rank, highest elo, and current elo of the player

 /mt-top10k